-The purpose of this statement is to establish guidelines for the continuing growth and maintenance of CSUSM's library collections.
+The purpose of this document is to establish guidelines for the continuing growth and maintenance of the CSUSM's Library’s general collections.
 Our overall objective in articulating collection goals and policies is to ensure that the collections support the curricular and research needs of the CSUSM community.
 This statement is intended to guide acquisitions and to inform the community of the motives, standards, and procedures used in collection development at CSUSM.
 This document will evolve as CSUSM's information needs and the nature of our collections change.
-It provides a framework for reviewing, interpreting, and implementing policies and for integrating new technologies into our collections.
+It provides a framework for reviewing, interpreting, and implementing policies and for integrating new resources into our collections.

 RESPONSIBILITY FOR COLLECTION DEVELOPMENT

-The Dean of the Library has overall responsibility for Library collections, and delegates aspects of that authority to the Collections/Acquisitions Coordinator and to the subject librarians.
+The Dean of the Library has overall responsibility for Library collections, and delegates aspects of that authority to the Collection Development Librarian and to the subject librarians.

 THE SCOPE OF CSUSM'S COLLECTIONS

-The Library collects primarily English language materials, but also collects in other languages as required by the curriculum.
+The Library collects primarily English language materials.
 Collection in languages other than English is undertaken primarily in support of the study of languages, literatures, and cultures.

 Appropriate gifts enhance the collection and support the University’s commitment to excellence.
 The CSUSM Library accepts donations of materials that fit within the University’s programmatic boundaries.
 The Library generally does not accept outdated textbooks, popular books and magazines, materials in poor condition, or materials not relevant to current or proposed academic programs.
 Back files of journals are accepted only to fill gaps in existing holdings.
-Currently, donations of journals for which full-text access is available through the Library, are not accepted.
+Currently, donations of journals for which full-text access is available through the Library are not accepted.
+For more details, see CSUSM Library’s Gifts of Books or Media policy.

 For the purpose of this policy, a textbook may be described as an edition of a book specifically intended for the use of students who are enrolled in a course of study, e.g. a required reader for a current class.